J-DubApps/get-chat-cmd/README.md

   width="400"
   height="250">

-The script **`ai_powershell_commands.ps1`** in this repo contains my PowerShell functions for generating PS commands from natural language using APIs directly from the PS console.
+The script **`ai_powershell_commands.ps1`** in this repo contains my PowerShell functions for: **generating PS commands from natural language using APIs directly from a PS session**.
 Generated PS commands are output to console for evaluation, and copied to the clipboard.
-In the gif animation above I am asking 3 popular AI models for code using basic plain-English requests.  **Requests should be short and goal/outcome-oriented**.
+In the gif animation above I am asking 3 popular AI models for code snippets, using basic plain-English requests.  **Requests should be short and goal/outcome-oriented**.

 ## Features

 -   **Multiple AI Providers**: Supports OpenRouter, OpenAI, Anthropic, and locally-hosted models.
 -   **Natural Language Input**: Describe the command you need in plain English.
 -   **Clipboard Integration**: Automatically copies the generated command to your clipboard.
+-   **Multi-platform**: Coded for PowerShell Core 7.5+, so it supports Windows, Linux, and MacOS (anywhere PS Core can deploy).

 ## Functions